nprapps/nprapps.github.com/_posts/2017-12-20-all-songs-considered-poll.markdown

 ---
 layout: post
-title: "How we approached data cleaning for Our Listeners' Favorite Albums of 2017"
+title: "How We Approached Data Cleaning for Our Listeners' Favorite Albums of 2017"
 description: Using Makefiles to make reproducible data pipelines

 author: Juan Elosua and Brittany Mayes